PaulaHum/Testing-Online-banking/README.md

 Project is based on https://www.hsbc.co.uk/

 ## Side notes 📒
- - all bugs reported within this project are purely fictional.
+ - all bugs reported in this project are purely fictional.
 The HSBC UK website seems to be tested with flying colors!🎨
  - Paula Siembora and Paula Humeniuk are the same person💫 Siembora is my maiden name.
 Apologies for confusion!💐